What is space debris and how dangerous is it?

 HOW BIG IS THE DEBRIS?

-The U.S. government tracks https://www.nasa.gov/mission_pages/station/news/orbital_debris.html about 23,000 pieces of debris larger than a softball orbiting the Earth.
+The US government tracks about 23,000 pieces of debris larger than a softball orbiting the Earth.

 There are half a million pieces of debris larger than 1 centimetre and 100 million pieces of debris about one millimetre or larger.